 Curator, International Coordinator & Assistant Director

-Mohamed works as a curator at the Museum of Islamic Art in Cairo, with a particular focus on the textiles collection.
-Since 2013 Mohamed has been focused on the re-display and re-opening of the Islamic Art Museum after the explosion in January 2013, caused damage to both the museum façade and objects on display.
-This has included preparing temporary exhibitions including The Future of the violated past: they will never win, to demonstrate that Cultural Heritage is stronger than those who seek to destroy it and The Museum of Islamic Art before and after damage at Agha khan Museum in Canada.
+Previously, Mohamed worked as a curator, then Deputy Director, at the Museum of Islamic Art in Cairo, with a particular focus on the textiles collection.
+Mohamed’s work was focused on the re-display and re-opening of the Islamic Art Museum, after an explosion in January 2013 caused damage to both the museum façade and objects on display.
+This included preparing temporary exhibitions including The Future of the violated past: they will never win, to demonstrate that Cultural Heritage is stronger than those who seek to destroy it and The Museum of Islamic Art before and after damage at Agha khan Museum in Canada.
 This exhibition demonstrated how the museum faced the crisis and reopened their doors in 2017.

-On a day to day basis Mohamed is responsible for using high technology elements in the storyline and display the Museum of Islamic Art, supervising social media, the official website and blogs.
-Mohamed also manages the acting and story-telling team and the collections database at the museum.
-He was head of the curatorial team which printed a Guide Book of the Museum of Islamic Art, published by the Ministry of Antiquities in 2016.
-Mohamed also enjoys being responsible for the Temporary Exhibitions and International Exhibitions of Foreign Affairs of The Museum of Islamic Art.
-He has worked on projects to ensure good corporation between the Museum of Islamic Art and other institutions such as the Bibliotheque National in Paris, the Museum of Islamic Art in Australia and working with faculties at the al Fayom University.
+In his previous role, Mohamed incorporated the use of high technology elements in the storyline and displays at the Museum of Islamic Art, supervising social media, the official website, and blogs.
+Mohamed also managed the acting and story-telling team and the collections database at the museum.
+He was head of the curatorial team which printed a guidebook of the Museum of Islamic Art, published by the Ministry of Antiquities in 2016.
+Mohamed was also responsible for the Temporary Exhibitions and International Exhibitions of Foreign Affairs of The Museum of Islamic Art, where he worked on projects to ensure good corporation between the Museum of Islamic Art and other institutions such as the Bibliotheque National in Paris, the Museum of Islamic Art in Australia and working with faculties at the al Fayoum University.

 At the British Museum